Do you know how to trade options to maximise returns from S&P 500 ETF?

 Differences Between Holding SPY ETF and the Wheel Strategy

-If buying and holding SPY shares can expect 9% average return a year, then we can add 19% more from the premium of the Wheel Strategy, tripling our annual returns on investing in SPY.
+If buying and holding shares of SPY can expect 9% average return a year, then we can add 19% more from the premium of the Wheel Strategy, tripling our annual returns on investing in SPY.

 |Trade Method||Holding SPY ETF||Wheel Strategy|